ndming/virtual-object-insertion/README.md

 cmake --build build --config Release --target ALL_BUILD
 ```

-- If using Makefile or Ninja:
+- If using Make or Ninja:
 ```
 cmake --build build
 ```